Careers360 Logo

 Answer:

-The answer is the option (c) A transgenic rice having gene for beta-carotene
+The answer is option (c), A transgenic rice having the gene for beta-carotene

-Explanation: (c) A transgenic rice having gene for beta-carotene is called golden rise due to its color.
+Explanation: (c) A transgenic rice having the gene for beta-carotene is called golden rice due to its color.

 Question:12